Cultural Heritage Site Monitoring

 Barengi Gadjin Land Council participates in the preparation of Cultural Heritage Management plans and evaluates plans written by other cultural heritage advisors.

-We also consider and advise State and Local Governments on applications for Cultural Heritage Permits, negotiate and enter into Cultural Heritage Agreements and advise and negotiate the repatriation of Aboriginal cultural heritage.
+We also consider applications for Cultural Heritage Permits, negotiate and enter into Cultural Heritage Agreements and advise and negotiate the repatriation of Aboriginal cultural heritage.

 Some of our other functions are: